waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Suicune Lv 40.
 - KIMCHI (Gloom Lv 21) fainted at Turn #11641.
 - Observed Moves: Gust, Leer, Rain Dance.
-- Strategy:
-    1. Switch to Calcifer (Typhlosion).
-    2. Use Headbutt or Thunderpunch to weaken Suicune carefully.
-    3. Use Great Balls and Ultra Balls when HP is low.
 - Status: Suicune HP is RED.
 Accuracy at -6.
 Rain is falling.
 Ultra Balls depleted.
 Moving to Great Balls.
-Turn #11676.
+- Strategy:
+    1. Switch to Calcifer (Typhlosion).
+    2. Use Headbutt or Thunderpunch to weaken Suicune carefully.
+(HP is already RED).
+    3. Use Smokescreen to max out accuracy reduction.
+(Accuracy is already -6).
+    4. Throw Great Balls until caught.
+    5. Heal Typhlosion with LEMONADE if HP falls below 50%.